 - 6.00 – name bunting (2 banners, Target)

 - $ 2.00 – paper straws (2 packs, Target)

 - $48.72 – TOTAL

-The actual cost of the supplies I bought was likely $10 less because of the extra tissue paper that was left over.
+The actual cost of the supplies I bought was probably $10 less because of the extra tissue paper I had left over.
 If you were using fewer tissue paper colors, you would end up spending less money.

 Supplies we had on hand:

 - chalk markers

 - mason jar

 It made me happy that Talia’s mama took her name bunting—and some of the cascading flowers and paper lanterns—home to adorn her room.

 A few of the guests also took home some paper flowers and pom poms to enjoy, which was great!